 A big-rig inner tube makes a great sandbag for exercise.
 So does a piece of old soft luggage bought from a thrift store.
 A pair of burlap tow sacks can also be used.
 The sand would go into contractor bags for the tow sack or the soft luggage.

 Whatever you use for sandbag training, just do it.
 The older you get, the more you need recovery days.
-A great page of sandbag exercises is our sandbag workouts page.
+See our training page here for many sandbag training exercises and workouts.